fedeantuna/clean-solution-template/README.md

 The project is divided as follows:

 *   The `scripts` directory is where all scripts should be placed.
-By default four come with the template to run the tests and generate a coverage and mutation report locally.
+By default four come with the template to run the tests and start the containers for the tests.
 *   The `src` directory is where all the source code should be placed.
 By default four projects are included here.
 The Api project is the default Presentation Layer, then we have the Application, Domain and Infrastructure layers.
 *   The `tests` directory is where all the code for the tests should be placed.
 By default four Unit Test projects corresponding to a `src` project, an Integration Test and an End to End Test are placed here.

+Note: If you want to run Docker instead of Podman for the containers, simply replace the `podman` command by `docker`.

 ## Layers Overview